BEST : A decision tree algorithm that handles missing values: Experiments : Simulated data sets

 \subsection{MAR : Missingness depends on observed predictors}

 This first experimental set up is meant to test the missing pattern structure BEST was designed for.
 In this set up, the missing pattern of a predictor is fully explained by another, fully observed, predictor.
-A binary predictor $X_i$ was designated as gating variable for a continuous predictor $X_j$.
-When $X_i = 0$, $X_j$ is missing, otherwise $X_j$ is generated according to its distribution.
-The data is generated according to a decision tree where $X_j$ is only utilized in branches such that $X_i=1$.

-This simulation highlights the great behaviour of BEST under an ideal scenario.
-As we can see from the mean accuracy columns, every method have similar performances with few training observations.
-BEST is outperforming every other missing data handling methods on data set of size 2000 and 5000 by a large margin.
-For these intermediate size training set the data is sufficient for a good fit and the restricted set of models utilized by BEST seems to contribute towards more accurate classifiers.
-Finally, for the large data set simulation, BEST still outperforms other algorithm but the performance gap has shrunk down a lot.
+The binary predictor $X_1$ was designated as gating variable for a randomly sampled predictor, either $X_2$, $X_3$ or $X_4$.
+In our first experiment we randomly sample either 0 or 1 and the gated variable is missing if $X_1$ equals the randomly sampled value.
+This procedure will be repeated 200 times for this experiment.

+We will present our results using Sina Plots \cite{Sidiropoulos15,Wickham16}.
+This will allow to better visualize the distribution of the performances of the different techniques for different predictors with missing values.

+The figure \ref{MARX200} contains the results of our simulation when we the techniques used 200 training observations to build the classifiers.
+Figure \ref{MARX1000} contains the results of our simulation obtained when we used 1000 training observations.

+Both of the plots convey similar information.
+When the missing pattern depends on other predictors, the performance of BEST is similar to many competitors but BEST still leads to more interpretable decision trees and does not require any imputation.
+There is no notable differences between the results obtained with 200 observations and 1000 observations in that precise experiment.
+Going forward we will keep the number of training observations fixed to 200 but we will vary other parameters.

+In the next experiment we will once again designate $X_1$ as the gating variable and will again sample one of the other predictors as the gated predictor.
+Once again, we randomly sample either 0 or 1 but this time, we will generate as less extreme missing pattern.
+The gated variable will be missing with a probability of 50\% when $X_1$ equals the randomly sampled value.

+We can observe in figure \ref{MARX05} that a less extreme missing pattern does not affect one technique more than others.

+Overall, BEST performances when the data is missing at random given other predictors is as good as other tested techniques.